Lemon pasta is light, creamy, and easy to make.

 - Place reserved cooking liquid, lemon zest, lemon juice, cream and ricotta cheese in a blender.
 Process until smooth.

-- Reduce heat and add sauce to pan.
+- Add the sauce to the pan.
 Whisk in Parmesan cheese and stir.
 Continue to heat sauce for 1- 2 minutes or until sauce begins to thicken.
 Add in pasta, tossing to coat.
-Top with turkey.
-Garnish with parsley if desired.